seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *PUBLIUS, & c. lay hold on CHIRON and DEMETRIUS*

 **CHIRON**
-Villains, forbear! we are the empress’ sons.
+Villains, forbear! we are the empress' sons.

 **PUBLIUS**
 And therefore do we what we are commanded.